nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [kubectx](https://github.com/ahmetb/kubectx) Faster way to switch between clusters and namespaces in kubectl
 * [go-kubectx](https://github.com/aca/go-kubectx) 5x-10x faster alternative to kubectx.
 Uses client-go.
 * [kubevious](https://github.com/kubevious/kubevious) is open-source software that provides a usable and highly graphical interface for Kubernetes.
 Kubevious renders all configurations relevant to the application in one place.
+* [Guard](https://github.com/appscode/guard) is a Kubernetes Webhook Authentication server.
+Using guard, you can log into your Kubernetes cluster using various auth providers.
+Guard also configures groups of authenticated user appropriately.
+* [octant.dev](https://octant.dev/) Visualize your Kubernetes workloads.
+Octant is an open source developer-centric web interface for Kubernetes that lets you inspect a Kubernetes cluster and its applications.

 ## Demos
 * [kubernetesbyexample.com 🌟🌟🌟](http://kubernetesbyexample.com/)